Menu

 If you live in a property with a tenants’ association, we must pass on relevant information about tenants and rental properties to them.

-In some rent control board cases, comparable rental properties must be shown, which means that tenancy contracts from comparable rental properties must be shown and the rent control board must also occasionally inspect the rental properties.
-We may therefore provide your tenancy contract in anonymised form to an external lawyer for the purpose of comparing rental properties in a rent control board case that does not concern you.
+In some rent control board cases, comparable rental properties must be shown, which means that tenancy contracts from comparable rental properties must be shown, and the rent control board must also occasionally inspect the rental properties.
+We may therefore provide your tenancy contract in anonymized form to an external lawyer for the purpose of comparing rental properties in a rent control board case that does not concern you.
 The lawyer may need to get in touch with you, so we will provide them with your email address and phone number if we have them.

 If the property is sold, or if the owner of the property (the data controller) does not want CEJ to manage the property anymore, CEJ is obliged to transfer all the property’s data, including personal data, to the new property manager, who will then be the data processor.
 If you live in a rental property that is covered by the legal duty to offer housing, after which tenants have the option to buy the property and form a cooperative, we are also obliged to provide copies of all tenancy contracts etc. in accordance with the law.

-We always anonymise personal data whenever possible.
+We always anonymize personal data whenever possible.

-CEJ Property Management Ltd. and CEJ Aarhus Ltd. do not transfer or receive personal data to or from third countries and international organisations.
+CEJ Property Management Ltd. and CEJ Aarhus Ltd. do not transfer or receive personal data to or from third countries and international organizations.
 Should a legitimate need arise, you will be informed in advance.

 If we use other companies to process personal data, we also enter into data processing agreements that further regulate the company’s processing of personal data on our behalf.